 All victims will be taken seriously, regardless of how long it has taken them to come forward and they will be supported and kept safe.
 Abuse that occurs online or outside of the school will be treated equally seriously.
-A victim will never be given the impression that they are creating a problem by reporting peer on peer abuse, including sexual violence or sexual harassment.
+A victim will never be given the impression that they are creating a problem by reporting child on child abuse, including sexual violence or sexual harassment.
 A victim will never be made to feel ashamed for making a report or have their experience minimised.

-In school, students can:
+In school, learners can:

 - Speak to a trusted adult

 - Speak to a designated safeguarding lead

-- Can access a DSL using the dedicated email address: DSL@isebrookschool.co.uk
+- Out of hours DSL inbox: DSL@isebrookschool.co.uk

-All of these methods can be used to report any form of harm or abuse, or can be used by students to share worries or concerns about any issue, including peer on peer abuse.
+All of these methods can be used to report any form of harm or abuse, or can be used by students to share worried or concerns about any issue, including child on child abuse.

-In the event that a student reports or discloses peer on peer abuse, we will take their report seriously, take prompt action to respond and to safeguard the child or children involved and we will ensure that we are listening to the voice of the child when deciding on the best course of action to take.
+In the event that a student reports or discloses child on child abuse, we will take their report seriously, take prompt action to respond and to safeguard the child or children involved and we will ensure that we are listening to the voice of the child when deciding on the best course of action to take.
 We will always act in the best interests of children.
-Following any disclosures or reports of peer on peer abuse, we will review our school systems, training and policies to determine if any learning can be derived from the situation to further strengthen our approach to this issue.
-We will always encourage our students to safely express their views and give feedback on how they have been supported following a safeguarding concern.
+Following any disclosures or reports of child on child abuse, we will review our school systems, training and policies to determine if any learning can be derived from the situation to further strengthen our approach to this issue.
+We will always encourage our pupils to safely express their views and give feedback on how they have been supported following a safeguarding concern.